fauna/graphql-workshop/content/get-started/_index.md

 ---

+In this section, you learn how to get and running with a fully functional GraphQL backend in less than 5 minutes with Fauna.
 Create a simple GraphQL schema with only one type.
 Refer to the following example.
 Save your schema as `schema.graphql`.

 ```gql
 # schema.graphql